 Michigan State was founded in 1855 as the Agricultural College of the State of Michigan and was the prototype for 69 land-grant institutions.
 The University’s colleges include: Agriculture and Natural Resources, Arts and Letters, The Eli Broad College of Business and the Eli Broad Graduate School of Management, Communication Arts and Sciences, Education, Engineering, Human Medicine, James Madison College, Law, Lyman Briggs College, Music, Natural Science, Nursing, Osteopathic Medicine, Residential College in the Arts and Humanities, Social Science, and Veterinary Medicine.

 The Eighth Congressional District incorporates Lansing and Ingham County as well as Southwest Flint and Livingston County.
-MSU shares depository responsibilities with three other libraries in the district: MSU College of Law Library, Thomas M. Cooley Law School Library, and the Library of Michigan.
+MSU shares depository responsibilities with three other libraries in the district: MSU College of Law Library, Western Michigan University Cooley Law School Library, and the Library of Michigan.

 To serve both University and community patrons, items are selected with both current use and future research in mind.
 Most items offered will be appropriate for the collection except ephemera, forms, posters, internal manuals and handbooks of no general interest, and pamphlet-type materials.